4.2. How the Postgres_fdw Extension Performs

 |

-Since the previous section describes how postgres_fdw processes a single-table query, the following subsection describes how it processes a multi-table query, sort operation, and aggregate functions.
+While the previous section detailed how postgres_fdw processes single-table queries, the following subsections describe the processing of multi-table queries, sort operations, and aggregate functions.

 Note: PostgreSQL’s FDW does not detect deadlock

-The postgres_fdw extension and the FDW feature do not support the distributed lock manager and the distributed deadlock detection feature.
-Therefore, a deadlock can easily be generated.
+The postgres_fdw extension and the underlying FDW framework do not support for distributed lock management and distributed deadlock detection.
+Consequently, cross-server deadlocks can occur.

 localdb=# -- Client A